 Date of birth

-Since returning to Palace in January 2015 from Manchester United, Zaha has sparkled and has been named the club's Player of the Season for the past two years as he develops into one of the Premier League's most eye-catching attacking threats.
+Since returning to Palace in January 2015 from Manchester United, Zaha has sparkled and has been named the club's Player of the Season for three consecutive years as he became one of the Premier League's most eye-catching attacking threats.

 Zaha progressed impressively through the youth set-up and was handed his first-team debut, aged 17, in a 2-1 home defeat to Cardiff City in March 2010 before signing his maiden professional deal the following month.

-The start of the following season saw Zaha mark his first start in red and blue with his first professional goal, hitting the opener in a 3-2 victory over Leicester City in August 2010, and he would rack up a further 43 appearances in all competitions during the 2010/11 season.
+The beginning of the following season saw Zaha mark his first start in red and blue with his first professional goal, hitting the opener in a 3-2 victory over Leicester City in August 2010.
+He would rack up a further 43 appearances in all competitions during the 2010/11 season.

 The following campaign under Dougie Freedman saw him hit nine goals from the wide areas – including Palace’s equaliser in the 3-1 win at Brighton and Hove Albion – as his reputation began to rise.

-By January 2013, Sir Alex Ferguson and Manchester United came calling and clinched his signature for a club-record sale, but United agreed to loan Zaha back to Palace for the remainder of their promotion push and the young winger said goodbye by firing in two memorable goals against Brighton to send the Eagles soaring into the 2013 play-off final – where his trickery won the extra-time penalty against Watford that Kevin Phillips converted to send Palace into the top-flight.
+By January 2013, Sir Alex Ferguson and Manchester United came calling and clinched his signature for a club-record sale, but United agreed to loan Zaha back to Palace for the remainder of their promotion push and the young winger said goodbye by firing in two memorable goals against Brighton to send the Eagles soaring into the 2013 play-off final.
+In the final, his trickery won the extra-time penalty against Watford that Kevin Phillips converted to send Palace into the top-flight.

 Zaha found chances at United hard to come by and featured in just three Premier League games, prompting him to seek first-team football with a loan move to Cardiff.

 However after making a sensational return to SE25 on loan in August 2014, he marked his second debut with a last-minute equaliser against Newcastle United before putting pen to paper with a permanent deal the following January.